Guidelines for app settings

 - Use the Settings flyout controls available for WinJS (SettingsFlyout) and XAML (SettingsFlyout).
 These controls implement the UI design guidelines (described in the Design a Settings UI section) by default.

 - Don't include commands that are part of common app workflow, like changing the brush color in an art app, in app settings.
-These commands belong on an app bar or on the canvas.
-For more info, see Command patterns for a conceptual overview and Guidelines for app bars.
+(For more info, see Command design basics.)

 - Don't use an entry point in the Settings pane to perform an action directly.
 Entry points should open Settings flyouts.